G-typical Witt vectors with coefficients and the norm: The norm

 where $Q$ is a cofibrant replacement functor on the category $\text{Sp}$ of orthogonal spectra with the stable model structure.

 For a space $X$, the $H$-fixed points of the $G$-space $X^{\wedge \abs{G}}$ are homeomorphic to $X^{\wedge \abs{G/H}}$.
 The geometric fixed points of the norm behave similarly.
 By Proposition~2.57 of \cite{hill_nonexistence_2016} and the remarks following that, the spectrum $(\tilde{N}_{\{e\}}^G X)^{\Phi G}$ is weakly equivalent to $X$ when $X$ is cofibrant.
+More generally we have the following.

-More generally, let $H$ a subgroup of $G$ and make a choice of coset representatives for $G/H$.
+\begin{lemma} Let $H$ be a subgroup of $G$ and $X$ a cofibrant spectrum.
+Then we have a canonical weak equivalence

+\end{lemma} \begin{proof} Make a choice of coset representatives for $G/H$.
+Using this choice gives us an isomorphism between $G$ considered as an $H$-set and a disjoint union of $G/H$ copies of the $H$-set $H$; accordingly from the definition we see that the underlying $H$-spectrum of $\tilde{N}^G_{\{e\}}X$ is isomorphic to $(\tilde{N}^H_{\{e\}} X)^{\wedge G/H}$.
 Then we have

+It remains to show that this weak equivalence is canonical; that is, that it does not depend on the choice of coset representatives that we made at the start of the proof.
+To do so we give an alternative construction of the weak equivalence following Proposition~B.209 of \cite{hill_nonexistence_2016}.
+Let us sketch the proof here, though to be fully rigorous requires a more detailed analysis of point-set models.
+First observe that if $X$ is a space, we have a canonical weak equivalence